 The best way we can honor the sacrifices made by our veterans is by governing responsibly.
 We must stop harming our national security by adding to our national debt.
 The more we owe to other nations, the more vulnerable we are as a free people.
 Our veterans remind us how precious that freedom is.

 More on Veterans

-Last week, the full U.S. House passed on voice vote a proposal from two Florida congressmen to increase access for congressional staffers to have access to help clear the U.S. Department of Veteran Affairs’ (VA) backlog.
+U.S. Rep. Ted Yoho, R-Fla., brought back his proposal to increase access for congressional staffers to have access to help clear the U.S. Department of Veteran Affairs’ (VA) backlog on a voice vote.

-Washington D.C. – Today, WINGMAN (H.R.
-5166), a bill that streamlines the benefits claims process between the Department of Veterans Affairs (VA) and congressional constituent advocates processing those claims on behalf of veterans and their families, passed out of the House Committee on Veterans' Affairs.
+Washington D.C. – Congressman Ted S. Yoho (R-FL) introduced his pro-veteran bill WINGMAN, with the support of over 60 original cosponsors.
+WINGMAN streamlines the benefits claims process between the Department of Veterans Affairs (VA) and the constituent advocates processing those claims on behalf of veterans and their families.